biol4559-uva/CompEvoBio_modules/Module_6/gds_intro_instructions.md

 1. Learn how to interface with the GDS object using R

 Objective:
-1. Make a plot that shows the amount of "missing data" in your sample and test speed improvements with parallelization.
+1. Make a plot that shows: A) the allele frequency spectrum across the genome; B) the allele frequencies of SNPs at AdH in your samples; C) the frequency of SNPs with different genomic classifications
 <p align="center">
   <img src="/Module_6/images/gds_plot.jpeg" width="1000"/>
 </p>